genome/gms/README.md

     make

-Installation on Mac OSX or Linux distributions other than Ubuntu 12.04
+Installation on Mac OS X, Linux distributions other than Ubuntu 12.04, or other POSIX systems:
 ------------

-Installation on another Linux system, or Mac OS X requires a VM, but the VM can be auto-installed if you have root access on the system.
-For non-root, or for a Mac without Xcode installed, fall through to the Windows instructions below.

-If you have root (or Xcode on a Mac), this will install VirtualBox and Vagrant.
-It will download data to the working directory, but do final work on the VM using vagrant commands.
+Installation on another platform requires a virtual machine (VM).
+On a POSIX system that supports vagrant a Vagrant/VirtualBox install can be automaticaly performed.
+The provides advantages over the third option below, usable on Windows, because the Vagrant configuration can be extended to manage a whole cluster on Amazon, OpenStack, VMWare, etc., in the hands of a technical user.

+NOTE: You must have sudo access on the host machine to use this option.

+NOTE: You must know how to install git, ssh, and make on your system to use it.

+This is the recommended approach for running on Mac OS X.  Be sure to install Xcode first.

     git clone https://github.com/genome/gms.git
     cd gms